Giving in America

 Gift of Jeanette Senerchia

-Alms boxes have been used for centuries to collect money for religious institutions and charities.
-Even those with little to spare might contribute coins anonymously to an alms box.
-By the 1800s they were commonly used in the United States, an example of the kind of small-scale giving typical of the time.
+Collection boxes have been used for centuries to solicit money for religious institutions and charities.
+Even those with little to spare might contribute coins anonymously to a strategically placed box.
+Unfamiliar in some American communities in the 1700s, these boxes became more commonly used in the United States in the 1800s.

 Gift of Kenneth E. Jewett